“CONGRATULATIONS PROFESSOR J. SÁ ON

 J. SÁ DETAILED INFORMATION:

-J. Sá is an expert on Peter Drucker and Philip Kotler, founders of modern management and modern marketing, respectively (with who he studied and who offered letters of recommendation and endorsements for his books) and Professor at the Swiss Business School in Zurich and ISG Business School.
+He is an expert on Peter Drucker and Philip Kotler, founders of modern management and modern marketing, respectively, with whom he studied and who offered letters of recommendation for his books and endorsements for his work.

 Has a master’s degree from the Peter F. Drucker Graduate School of Management in California and a doctorate (PhD) in Business Administration, from Columbia University, in New York, where he was a student, research and teaching assistant.
 Also holds two undergraduate degrees (in business administration and economics) and a graduate degree in Macroeconomics.

-Was awarded the Jean Monnet Chair by the Jean Monnet Foundation in Brussels, received several distinctions including Fulbright fellowships, Beta, Gamma, Sigma, and published twenty four books in twelve languages: English, Chinese (Mandarin), Russian, Ukrainian, German, Spanish, Portuguese, Lithuanian, Thai, Korean, Norwegian and Iranian which received endorsements, among others, from Peter F. Drucker, Cecily Drucker, Al Ries (author of the bestsellers Marketing Warfare and Positioning), Don Hambrick (Professor at Columbia University and at The Pennsylvania State University), Karl Moore (Professor at Oxford and McGill University), Luiz Moutinho (Professor at Glasgow University), Peter Starbuck (President of the London Drucker Society) and Philip Kotler.
+Was awarded the Jean Monnet Chair by the Jean Monnet Foundation in Brussels, and his books translated into twelve languages: English, Portuguese, Spanish, Chinese (Mandarin), Russian, Ukrainian, German, Lithuanian, Thai, Korean, Norwegian and Iranian, received endorsements, among others, from Peter F. Drucker, Cecily Drucker, Al Ries (author of the bestsellers Marketing Warfare and Positioning), Don Hambrick (Professor at Columbia University and The Pennsylvania State University), Karl Moore (Professor at Oxford and McGill University), Peter Starbuck (President of the London Drucker Society) and Philip Kotler.

 His hobbies are History (wrote several books on the lessons of military campaigns for management) and football (degree as a professional coach).
 He speaks and writes (by alphabetical order) English, French, German, Portuguese and Spanish.